 The IN Afterschool Standards and Specialty Standards are voluntary statewide standards that may serve as:

-- A guide for school principals and district superintendents to reinforce and advance educational priorities.
+• A guide for school principals and district superintendents to reinforce and advance

-- Specific and detailed descriptions of the standard or best practice in quality out-of-school programs
+• Specific, detailed descriptions of the standard or best practice in quality programs

 Indiana is the only state in the U.S. with a suite of Specialty Standards for College and Career Readiness; Healthy Eating and Physical Activity; STEM (science, technology, engineering, math); Family Engagement; and Summer Learning.
 The Specialty Standards were developed based on national research with state and national experts in the fields of education, youth development, and business.